-Artificial Intelligence(AI), given proper timeline of evolution and the right algorithms, might simulate a strong enough version of the subconscious mind.
+Artificial Intelligence(AI), given a proper timeline of evolution and the right algorithms, might simulate a strong enough version of the subconscious mind.

-Conscious, Subconscious and Unconscious Mind
+Conscious, Subconscious, and Unconscious Mind

 The conscious mind involves all of the things that you are currently aware of and thinking about.
-This aspect of mind is somewhat akin to short-term memory and is limited in terms of capacity.
-For example, our awareness of ourselves and the world around us are part of our consciousness.
+This aspect of the mind is somewhat akin to short-term memory and is limited in terms of capacity.
+For example, our awareness of ourselves and the world around us is part of our consciousness.

 Unlike the conscious mind, the subconscious is that part of the consciousness that is not currently in focal awareness.
-An example of the subconscious activity is the part of the mind that creates dreams.
+An example of subconscious activity is the part of the mind that creates dreams.
 Like dreams, subconscious activity occurs in the mind without conscious perception, or with only slight perception, on the part of the individual.

 The unconscious mind involves the processes in the mind that occur automatically and are not available to introspection, and include thought processes, memory, affect, and motivation.

 The unconscious mind dwells outside of our conscious awareness.
 It is a reservoir of feelings, thoughts, urges, and memories.
 Cognitive psychologists say that the unconscious mind contains data that are unacceptable or unpleasant, such as feelings of pain, anxiety, or conflict.